 Local Chinese Language Instructors.
 ACC carefully recruits and trains approximately 20 local Chinese instructors with B.A. and M.A. degrees in various fields.

 Nitsa Weld, Program Coordinator, Hamilton College.
 BA in English, Lynchburg College.
 Fourteen years at Hamilton, seven years at ACC.

 Joe Roy, Resident Advisor and DLC Coordinator in Beijing.
 Graduated Hamilton College June 2014.

 Minzu University of China (MUC) is one of China’s most important comprehensive universities, and it is one of the 38 key universities receiving direct development support from the Chinese government.
 The goal for Minzu University of China is to become ‘one of the first-class ethnic universities in the world.’
 Minzu University of China has an advantageous geographical position, being located in an urban district of Beijing, and transportation is very convenient.
 There are many buses and a subway outside the front gate of MUC.
 MUC is situated in a university district, near the National Library of China to its south, and the Chinese ‘Silicon Valley’-Zhongguancun High-Technology Industry Base to its north.
 It has a beautiful garden-like campus, something rarely seen in northern China.

 Minzu University of China has a comprehensive set of university disciplines, and its ethnic characteristics are highly distinctive.
-Humanities is its main focus and ethnic studies is its defining speciality, with courses covering liberal arts, science, engineering, medical science, management, education, finance and economics, politics and law, physical education, art and so on.
+Humanities is its main focus and ethnic studies is its defining specialty, with courses covering liberal arts, science, engineering, medical science, management, education, finance and economics, politics and law, physical education, art and so on.
 At present, MUC has 23 colleges and 5 departments, 55 bachelor’s degree programs, 64 master’s degree programs, and 25 doctor’s degree programs.
 Its ethnology, Chinese ethnic minority language and literature, Chinese ethnic minority art, etc. rank among the best in China and are well-known around the world.
 It is also one of the most well-known institutions in teaching Chinese as a foreign language in China.
 It is one of the first eight universities in China that enrolled international students and began teaching and researching Chinese as a foreign language.
 All majors at MUC are open to international students.
 Today, MUC has a faculty of 2,014 members, among them 1040 are full-time teachers, including 510 professors and associate professors.